Intellectual Property Symbols Decry, "I'm More Than My Symbol. I Have Meaning."

 Common law rights to your trademark and a right to inform possible infringers that it’s yours.
 However, this does not mean that the mark is registered with the United States Patent and Trademark Office (as that’s another symbol).

 Similar to the TM.
 It’s a claim of common law rights to a service mark (meaning services instead of goods).
 For example you may see a TM on a food item and an SM on a website for marketing consulting.
 Again this symbol does not mean and should not be used to represent that the mark is registered with the USPTO.

-® Symbol (An R with a circle around it)
+Registered Symbol: ® – an R with a circle around it

 This is the official symbol used in the United States to distinguish marks registered with the USPTO vs. the other ones not registered (TM and SM).
 Do not use the circle around the r symbol unless your federal registration has been granted!
 If you do, you may not have strong case for infringement because your court actions and recovery methods are limited, but also you can get in trouble for fraud as your mark wasn’t really registered but represented that it was.

 Writing “Copyrighted By” and Your Name

 This is a common law copyright.
 When we make things they are copyrighted.
 Unlike when we make logos or pick company names they are trademarks but not “trademarked.”
 Meaning, there are copyrights (all of the art, websites, writings, etc. we do).
 And there are registered copyrights.
 You can use the “Copyrighted By” on art or on your website like, “Rights Reserved.
 Copyright 2019.”

 Copyright Symbol: © – a C with a circle around it